kieranelby/KingOfTheEtherThrone/README.md

-# King of the Ether Throne
+# King of the Ether Throne (OLD)

 An Ethereum ÐApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.

+## Important Warning

+This page is for the **old**, orignal (v0.3) version of the throne contract - it's slightly buggy (e.g. lack of rounding) so has been replaced with a newer one at [kingoftheether.com](http://www.kingoftheether.com).
+Of course, the contract itself and the blockchain data will live on until the last ethereum node dies ...

 ## Contents